Estonia drone shootdown, 19 May 2026 — first NATO fighter intercept

 Before 19 May, NATO Baltic Air Policing missions had scrambled repeatedly but never engaged a drone.
 The Romanian F-16's missile strike represents a significant policy shift, or at minimum a public confirmation that the threshold for lethal intercept has dropped as incidents have multiplied.

-The "Carpathian Vipers" detachment — the Romanian F-16 rotation — only began its tour at Šiauliai on 1 April 2026.
+The "Carpathian Vipers" detachment, Romania's F-16 rotation at Šiauliai, only began its tour on 1 April 2026.
 Within seven weeks it had conducted the alliance's first drone kill over the Baltic region.

 Lithuanian Defence Minister Robertas Kaunas confirmed that NATO aircraft from Šiauliai had patrolled Latvian airspace during the May 17 alert before returning to base.
-The coordination visible across May 19 — Latvia alerting Estonia, a NATO fighter already airborne — indicates the alliance had been quietly refining its response posture even as the public incidents piled up.
+The coordination visible across May 19 indicates the alliance had been quietly refining its response posture even as the public incidents piled up: Latvia alerted Estonia in time, a NATO fighter was already airborne.

 Wind layer — context, not trajectory reconstruction